csci-3308-6/csci-3308-6/docs/resources/code-review-checklist.md

 ## Keep it simple, stupid.

 - [ ] Code is easily understandable.
-- [ ] Complex code makes maintenance and debugging difficult and expensive.

 ## Don't use a variable for multiple purposes.